ksomasu/spring-grpc-ticket-booking/README.md

 ## Use Case:

-Give me detailed post man collection to test all this use cases. system that allows users to create, view, and delete tickets
+system that allows users to create, view, and delete tickets

 - Each user will have a unique email address.